-Transocean Ltd. (RIG), the world’s largest offshore-rig contractor, reported first-quarter profit that beat analysts’ estimates as maintenance costs rose less than expected.
+Transocean Ltd. (RIG:US), the world’s largest offshore-rig contractor, reported first-quarter profit that beat analysts’ estimates as maintenance costs rose less than expected.

 Net income fell to $42 million, or 12 cents a share, from $310 million, or 96 cents, a year earlier, the Vernier, Switzerland-based company said in a statement today.